jiaqi404/jiaqi404/README.md

 - 👋 Hi, I’m @marycheung021213
-- 👀 I’m interested in cs + art, like p5.js and processing
+- 👀 I’m an undergraduate student studied in BUPT
-- 🌱 I’m currently learning p5.js, processing, java
 - 📫 How to reach me marycheung021213@gmail.com

 <!---